acl21/acl21.github.io/_posts/2023-10-17-quaternion-basics.md

 ## Quaternion Algebra

-Let us now derive the basic quaternion operations in Scalar + Vector form.
+Let us derive the basic quaternion operations in Scalar + Vector form.

 ### Addition
 Addition operation is rather straightforward from our understanding of scalar and vector additions.